FRINXio/FRINX-machine/README.md

 - 16GB RAM
 - 4x CPU

+For long-term monitoring is good to have a minimal 30Gb of free space

 To deploy an FM swarm cluster you need at least one machine with Ubuntu 18.04/20.04 installed.

 # Starting Frinx Machine
 You can deploy the FM either locally with all services running on a single node, or you can split UniFlow and UniConfig instances among multiple nodes.
 UniFlow is always running on the docker swarm manager node.
-In the case of multi-node deployment, it is necessary to modify the .env file ( Follow [Preparing Environment](#preparing-environment) ).

 * [Installation](#installation)